 When Required Jail is Not Required

-San Diego DUI Lawyer Rick Mueller successfully avoid mandatory jail time for a woman on a third California DUI conviction facing a minimum of 120 days mandatory jail.
+San Diego DUI Lawyer Rick Mueller successfully avoid mandatory jail time for a woman on a second or third California DUI conviction facing a minimum of 120 days mandatory jail.

 How can mandatory not be mandatory, when it comes to custody?